 In organizational settings, using poetry and thoughtful commentary, he illustrates how we can foster qualities of courage and engagement, qualities needed if we are to respond to today’s call for increased creativity and adaptability in the workplace.
 He brings a unique and important contribution to our understanding of the nature of individual and organizational change particularly through his perspectives on Conversational Leadership.

-David Whyte is the author of seven books of poetry, including Pilgrim, River Flow: New & Selected Poems, and Everything is Waiting for You, as well as three books of prose, most recently The Three Marriages: Reimagining Work, Self & Relationship.
+David Whyte is the author of eight books of poetry, including The Sea in You, Pilgrim, River Flow: New & Selected Poems, and Everything is Waiting for You, as well as three books of prose, most recently The Three Marriages: Reimagining Work, Self & Relationship.
 Whyte holds a degree in Marine Zoology and has traveled extensively, which brings wealth of experience to his poetry, lectures, and workshops.
 An Associate Fellow at Templeton College and Said Business School at the University of Oxford, he is one of the few poets to take his perspectives on creativity into the field of organizational development, where he works with many European, American, and international companies.

 CONSOLATIONS: THE SOLACE, NOURISHMENT, AND UNDERLYING MEANING OF EVERYDAY WORDS (Essays, 2014)

 PILGRIM (Poetry, 2012)

 In his seventh volume of poetry, David Whyte looks at the great questions of human life through the eyes of the pilgrim: someone passing through relatively quickly, someone dependent on friendship, hospitality and help from friends and strangers alike, someone for whom the nature of the destination changes step by step as it approaches, and someone who is subject to the vagaries of wind and weather along the way.
 The poems in Pilgrim explore themes of departure, shelter, companionship, deep friendship and the necessary transformations of friendship, the struggles at crucial thresholds and the arrivals that always become further departures, offering companionship along the way.

 RIVER FLOW (Poetry, 2007)